- A quick glance at what nibbler tool to use

 - Fits in the palm of the hand comfortably.

-- You can buy replaceable cutter heads easily.
+- You can buy replaceable cutter heads for tool life longevity.